Shawn Z. Tarrant: Background

 Tarrant graduated from Norfolk State University in 1989 with a Bachelor of Arts degree in finance/marketing.
 Tarrant worked at Bristol-Myers Squibb Company for 17 years (1992-2009), attaining the role of Director of Federal Government Affairs.
 In this role, he ensured patients with Medicaid as their insurance have access to medications sold by Bristol-Myers Squibb.
 In previous positions, he helped municipalities and cities conduct HIV/AIDS testing and awareness programs.

 Tarrant is a member of the NSU Prince Georges Alumni Association Chapter.
 In 1985, Tarrant was initiated into the Epsilon Zeta chapter (NSU) of Kappa Alpha Psi fraternity.
 He is a life member of NSU National Alumni Association and Kappa Alpha Psi.

 Early career

 Prior to running for office, he was the president of Ashburton Area Association from 1994 to 1999, a community improvement group in his neighborhood.
 He created several long-standing programs and has successfully achieved the re-zoning of Ashburton to an R-1 zone status (i.e., allowing single-family-only dwellings).
 He is a frequent speaker on improving housing and zoning codes.
-Tarrant is also very committed to public school education, having served 6 terms as a PTO (Parent Teacher Organization) board member and vice president of the PTO at his children's public elementary school.
+Tarrant served 6 terms as a PTO (Parent Teacher Organization) board member and vice president of the PTO at his children's public elementary school.